What is end-to-end encryption and why is everyone fighting over it?

 Privacy and digital rights groups

-Privacy campaigners argue that end-to-end encryption protects everyone on the internet and is the only way to ensure users are free from unauthorised surveillance, either from the service provider, national governments, or cyber criminals.
-They view attempts to scrap E2EE as simply the dismantling of user privacy in favour of greater surveillance.
+Privacy campaigners argue E2EE protects everyone on the internet, and is the only way to ensure users are free from unauthorized surveillance, either from the service provider, national governments, or cyber criminals.
+They view attempts to scrap E2EE as simply the dismantling of user privacy in favor of greater surveillance.
+Digital rights groups such as Open Rights Group (ORG), Big Brother Watch, Privacy International, and Statewatch, as well as trade lobby groups, have all expressed support for E2EE.

 Digital rights groups such as Open Rights Group, Big Brother Watch, Privacy International, and Statewatch, as well as trade lobby groups like techUK, have all expressed support for E2EE – over thirty of these groups recently signed a letter demanding that MPs block the proposed Online Safety Bill, which would in effect ban the use of end-to-end encryption.